f-taveras/ClassicSnakeGame/project-ideas/task-division.md

 Based on the article [Snake Tutorial](https://www.freecodecamp.org/news/how-to-build-a-snake-game-in-javascript/), this might be a good breakdown of all the tasks involved in building the game.

-Certainly, let's expand on the tasks and provide more details for each component of your project, along with a comprehensive division of work and GitHub structure:

 **Task Division:**